rackerlabs/support-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

 ##### Upload your customized Attribute Mapping Policy

-You can update the policy in the MyRackspace portal by using the following
+You can update the policy in the MyRackspace Portal by using the following
 steps:

-1. Log in to the [MyRackspace portal](https://login.rackspace.com).
+1. Log in to the [MyRackspace Portal](https://login.rackspace.com).
 2. In the top navigation bar, select **Account > User Management**.
 3. In the third tier of the top navigation, click **Federation**.
 4. Select the Identity Provider whose mapping policy you want to update.